 To perform the URETEK Method we have to drill a small 5/8” hole through the foundation.
 The number of holes we drill cannot be determined ahead of time and are dependent on how the slab reacts to our injections.

-If you have tile flooring, we will drill in the grout line at tile intersections.
-Tile chipping is a risk.
+If you have tile flooring, we will drill through the grout line when possible but tile chipping is a risk.
+If the grout line is too narrow we will need to drill through the center of the tile.
 We will re-grout the holes after work is completed.

 If you have wood flooring, we drill a ¾” hole through the slat, then a 5/8” hole through the slab.
 After, we grout the hole with wood filler.

-If you have carpet, we cut a 2” V slit, fold the carpet back, and drill through the slab.
-After work is completed, we will grout the hole and glue down the slit.
+If you have carpet, we pull back the carpet when possible or cut a 2” V slit, fold the carpet back, and drill through the slab.
+After work is completed, we will grout the hole and place the carpet back on the tack strip or glue down the slit.

 Drilling injection sites can be noisy, so we try to drill holes as quickly and efficiently as possible to avoid disturbing you and your neighbors.
 Generally, the disruption can last upwards of 30 minutes, depending on scope-of-work.